 "Call Alexandria Archaeology immediately (703-746-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of historic or prehistoric artifacts are discovered during development.
 Work must cease in the area of the discovery until a City archaeologist makes a site visit and records the finds.

-"The Applicant/Developer shall not allow any metal detection to be conducted on the property, or allow independent parties to collect or excavate artifacts, unless authorized by Alexandria Archaeology."
+"The Applicant shall not allow any metal detecting and/or artifact collecting activities to be conducted on the property, unless authorized by Alexandria Archaeology."

 As a result, the Applicant: